 Continue reading for an in-depth look into how technology in education boosts student engagement and its benefits.

 Young people are digital citizens, raised with technology at their fingertips.
 Modern teaching strategies are harnessing its power to enhance student engagement and an individualised approach to learning.

 There is no doubt that the use of technology in education is on the rise.
-As this report by the Australian Council for Educational Research (ACER) notes, there has been exponential growth in the use of digital technologies this century.
+According to a report by ACER, the use of digital technologies has grown rapidly in this century.
 The proportion of Australian students with access to a computer at home rose from about 91 percent in 2000 to over 99 percent in 2013.
 Over the same period, access to the internet grew from 67 percent to 98 percent.